decidables/decidables/packages/detectable/src/task.md

 ## A customizable block of trials!

-In this example, you can choose how many trials there will be in a block, and you can choose the proportion of coherence for the signal.
+In this example, you can choose how many trials there will be in a block using the `Trials` slider, and you can choose the proportion of coherence for the signal using the `Coherence` slider.
 Now lookie here - we have ourselves something approaching a legitimate signal detection task!

 <sdt-example-human>
   <sdt-control run pause reset coherence=".5" trials="5"></sdt-control>
   <rdk-task count="100" coherence=".5" trials="5" probability=".5" duration="2000"
     wait="2000" iti="2000"></rdk-task>
-  <sdt-response feedback="none"></sdt-response>
+  <sdt-response  interactive feedback="none"></sdt-response>
 </sdt-example-human>

-You may be feeling a bit dissatisfied, because you don't know how you are doing.
+However, you may be feeling a bit dissatisfied, because you don't know how you are doing.
 Well, go to the next page then, so we can start talking about outcomes and feedback!